altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 "K::One of those comms under the skin?"
 *Rossin went up to Kent, studying him.*
 "M::No...
-I’m not, and I don’t"
+I'm not, and I don't"
 ~Martha said. she was pretty sure under the skin comms was for movies, but...~ "K::Who are you talking to?"
 *Martha lowered her hands slowly, gesturing to his gun* *Kent lowered his gun*
 "K::...Who are you talking to?"
 ~He repeated.~
-"M::Well, his name’s Rossin, he’s a non-physical person" ~Rossin perked up at that.~
+"M::Well, his name's Rossin, he's a non-physical person" ~Rossin perked up at that.~
 "R::I like that,"
 ~Rossin muttered,~